Robert Antoine Pinchon: Early life

 Robert Antoine Pinchon was born into an artistic and literary environment.
-His father, Robert Pinchon, a librarian, journalist, playwright and drama critic, was an intimate friend of Guy de Maupassant and also became a close protege of Gustave Flaubert.
-Maupassant and Robert Pinchon (La Tôque, as they called him) co-wrote in 1875 a script for a play entitled A la Feuille de Rose, Maison Turque, on the subject of eroticism and prostitution.
+His father, Robert Pinchon, a librarian, journalist, playwright and drama critic, was an intimate friend of Guy de Maupassant and also became a close protégé of Gustave Flaubert.
+Maupassant and Robert Pinchon (La Tôque, as they called him) co-wrote in 1875 a script for a play entitled Á la Feuille de Rose, Maison Turque, on the subject of eroticism and prostitution.
 The piece was presented officially on 15 May 1877 at the studio of Maurice Leloir, in front of Gustave Flaubert, Émile Zola, Ivan Turgenev and eight elegantly dressed masked women.

 Since his son showed early signs of interest and aptitude in the arts, Robert Antoine's father purchased a box of oil paints and accompanied him on long Sunday painting walks.
 An 1898 photograph shows him painting at the age of twelve.
 He exhibited some of his first paintings in 1900 at fourteen years of age.